Scenic dining at Columbia Sand Key

 Today, the same Hernandez family still run the 115+ year old restaurant.
 4th and 5th generation family members continue to uphold the restaurant’s traditions.
 The only difference is that today you can enjoy the great Spanish/Cuban food, not only in Ybor City, but also in St. Armand’s Circle in Sarasota, Sand Key in Clearwater, the Riverwalk in downtown Tampa, the Tampa airport, and in the Central Florida town of Celebration (near Orlando).

 Columbia has earned a spot amongst Open Table’s “100 most scenic restaurants in the US” thanks to its’ beautiful Sand Key waterfront location.
-If you are visiting the Clearwater/St Pete area and seeking a wonderful restaurant which offers it all – great food, service, ambiance, and an amazing view – than you will definitely want to put a visit to Columbia tops on your dining must-do list.
+If you are visiting the Clearwater/St Pete area and seeking a wonderful restaurant which offers it all (great food, service, ambiance, and an amazing view), then you will definitely want to put a visit to Columbia tops on your dining must-do list.

-This location offers the same wonderful menu as the other Columbia locations.
+This location offers the same wonderful menu as the other locations.
 What this Columbia offers in addition to the fabulous food offerings, is scenic views of the waterfront from both the indoor and outdoor dining areas.
-If your visit falls during the milder months, you will really want to make reservations for the gorgeous outdoor patio.
+What a gorgeous destination for a lunch date!

 Beautiful outdoor dining area at Columbia Restaurant Sand Key